up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

 ### with the web UI <small>recommended</small> { #with-the-web-ui data-toc-label="with the web UI" }

 !!! info "Since the 6x series firmware, the web UI may report 0 (zero) for the Wave Length.
-Jump past to [with the transciever](#with-the-transceiver) check to help determine if you're an XGS-PON subscriber."
+Jump past to [with the transciever](#with-the-transceiver) to help determine if you're an XGS-PON subscriber."

 ![BGW320-500/505 Fiber status](masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110/bgw320_500_505_fiber_status.webp){ loading=lazy }